Charles Bolster

-Judge Charles Stephen Bolster (1894–1993) was a judge at the Middlesex Superior Court in East Cambridge, Massachusetts and a long-time resident of Bar Harbor, Maine who is best known for his involvement in the case of the Boston Strangler.
+Charles Stephen Bolster (1894–1993) was a judge at the Middlesex Superior Court in East Cambridge, Massachusetts and a long-time resident of Southport Island, Maine who is best known for his involvement in the case of the Boston Strangler.
+He graduated from Harvard College in 1915 and Harvard Law School in 1920.

-Judge Bolster was a respected but undistinguished judge who was known to be unapologetically fair toward the defense despite being an arch-conservative in an extremely liberal state.

 The Boston Strangler

 Judge Bolster oversaw one of the Boston Strangler cases (as it was later concluded that the murders were likely committed by multiple individuals) beginning November 7, 1963.
 On the morning of November 22, Judge Bolster addressed the jury.

-Now I have a very sad duty, gentlemen, I don't know whether you have heard.
-Early this afternoon one or more assassins in Texas, apparently from high up in a building, fired shots at some of our officials.
-They hit the president, the vice president and the Governor of Texas, and the president, early this afternoon, died.
-I ask everyone in the room to rise.
-I thought fast.
-I am willing to take the responsibility.
-You have been here almost three weeks.
-I venture to think that if the president were here … he would do what I am doing.
-We are going ahead, but we are going ahead in a thoughtful sorrow about what has transpired.
-I have watched you gentlemen, and I think you are men of sufficient mental integrity not to let this influence you in any way in the decision of this case.
-This case is on its own evidence and on the arguments that have been ably presented to you, and so we are going forward.
-And will you please make every effort to be sure that your decision in this case is in no way tainted by the national disaster that has struck us.
-So you may retire, Mr. Foreman, and gentlemen, and we start at 8:30 in the morning.

 The following day, Roy Smith was convicted.
 Supposedly, a large number of jurors were from Kennedy's original congressional district and some were crying.
 After the JFK assassination, most judges suspended juries.
 Saying that the assassination announcement and juries grief caused the guilty verdict, the defense attempted to appeal.